-You can sign up for this fantastic free course here (you will only need to enter your name and email address).
+You can sign up for this fantastic free course here (you will only need to enter your email address).

 If you sign up for this mini course, in the next 9 days, I will teach you specific techniques that I use to improvise keyboard preludes in his style.

 Each day you will receive a short exercise which will empower you to be able to create a prelude on the spot after just 9 days.

 Even though you might have never tried your hand at improvisation, this course will be easy and playable even for the beginner and I promise to you that these exercises will be fun, short, and to the point.